vgs-samples/vgs-collect-show-react-native-demo/README.md

 #### Step 4

-In `react-native-vgscollect-ios-demo` folder find and open `AwesomeProject.xcworkspace` file.
+In `vgs-collect-show-ios-react-native-demo` folder find and open `AwesomeProject.xcworkspace` file.
-In the app go to `VGSManager.swift` file, find the line:
+In the app go to `VGSManager.swift` file, find `SharedConfig` class and `vaultId` attribute there:

 `let vaultId = "vaultId"`